Using Language Interpretation and Closed Captioning

 5. Under AIRCast Studio, check the box for Enable Closed Captioning.

-Attendees are able to turn on Closed Captioning and view a live caption display in their attendee view of the session simply by selecting the CC button directly below the presentation window.
+Attendees can switch on Closed Captioning and see a live caption display just by selecting the CC button directly below the presentation window.
 Options include:

-• Font Sizing - you can press the plus or minus indicator on either side of the Font Size indicator to increase or decrease the font size in the closed caption display.
+• Font Sizing - the plus or minus indicator on either side of the Font Size indicator will increase or decrease the font size in the closed caption display.

-• Caption Size and Position - you easily resize and position the caption window as needed.
+• Caption Size and Position - resize and position the caption window as needed.

-• Caption Docking - if you choose to undock your presentation window, the closed captioning display also moves to small window that can be moved and positioned independently of the undocked video display.
+• Caption Docking - undock your presentation window to move the closed captioning display to a small window that can be moved and positioned independently of the undocked video display.

-In the Interpretation Studio, you are able to bring in multiple interpreters such as Spanish or French as well as sign language interpreters.
+In the Interpretation Studio, you can bring in multiple interpreters such as Spanish or French as well as sign language interpreters.

-There may be times where you only have one interpreter who can speak multiple languages.
+There may also be times where you have one interpreter but they can speak multiple languages.
 With Bilingual Interpretation, your single interpreter can switch between two languages during the same session.

-This is set up when you are creating your Interpreter Roles for the session.
-You are able to select multiple languages in the role setup, and when the Interpreter is in the Interpretation Studio, they will see the available language channels in their Interpretation window.
+This is set up when you are create your Interpreter Roles for the session.
+You can select multiple languages in the role setup, and when the Interpreter is in the Interpretation Studio, they'll see the available language channels in their Interpretation window.

-As the presenters change, your interpreter is able to instantly switch languages, speaking only to one of the channels.
-Your attendees will be able to hear the primary audio of the session or the active interpretation channel at that section of the presentation.
+As the presenters change, your interpreter can instantly switch languages, speaking only to one of the channels.
+Your attendees will be able to hear either the primary audio of the session or the active interpretation channel.

 Multiple interpreters can be active in the Interpretation Studio at the same time, and both be live during the presentation.